mindsers/yabf/README.md

 app.declare(MainController, [MailService])
 ```

+For more details, please refer to the [wiki](https://github.com/Mindsers/yabf/wiki) or [docs files](https://github.com/Mindsers/yabf/tree/master/docs).

 ## Support

 *Yabf* is licensed under an MIT license, which means that it's completely free open source software.
 Unfortunately, *Yabf* doesn't make it itself.
 Which will result in many late, beer-filled nights of development for me.